- Submissions should be saved as MS Word documents and submitted electronically to the Managing Editor at email@example.com.

 CPA sections and committees may submit 400-900 word articles highlighting work that is of broad interest.
 Submissions on consultation work, task force involvement, and advocacy work are particularly welcome.

 The Editor in Chief is ultimately responsible for the content of each issue.
-Articles are chosen by the editorial team for publication based on a number of factors including, but not limited to, the relevance of the article to the issue’s theme, the number of pages available in each issue, the number of articles on any given topic, the length of the article, the style of the article, and the quality of writing.
-Articles may be accepted with revisions.
-All authors will be notified once a decision has been reached by the editorial team, and given the opportunity to review any changes.
+The Editorial Team includes the Managing Editor, the Editor in Chief, and may include one or more Guest Editors.
+Solicited and unsolicited articles must meet the submission requirements of Psynopsis and are chosen for publication based on a number of factors including, but not limited to, the relevance of the article to the issue’s theme, the number of pages available in each issue, the number of articles on any given topic, the length of the article, the style of the article, and the quality of writing.
+The responsibility to ensure that all submitted articles comply with the submission requirements of Psynopsis vests with the Managing Editor.

 Authors of accepted articles will be required to sign a publication rights form, signing-over publication/copyrights to the CPA, which retains copyright of Psynopsis.
 The opinions expressed in any article published therein by anyone other than an officer, director, or employee of the CPA are strictly those of the author and do not necessarily reflect the opinions of the CPA, its officers, directors, or employees.